 When my wife Brooke and I started the Houston Comedy Film Festival in 2008, there weren’t many resources available that would clearly explain the judging process.
 Our goal was to create a system that would eventually screen the funniest submissions at our event.
 We set out to select films that had the funniest situations, the best pacing, the best acting, and a level of production value that would screen well, in a commercial movie theater.
 Today, we use these similar principles for our other film festival events.

-Action Films Have To Have Energy
+We Want Action Films With Energy

 We are looking for Action Films that flood the viewer with adrenaline and energy.
-The edit, stunts, timing, sound effects and story situations should get the viewer excited about what is happening.
+The edit, stunts, timing, sound effects, camera work and story situations should get the viewer excited about what is happening.
 The entire film does not have to be action packed from beginning to end, but if you’re submitting to this category, it’s because your film has an Action Sequence that is one of the creative cornerstones of your film.
 We are also looking for good acting and a level of production value that will screen well in a commercial movie theater.

 We have three rounds of judging for each film and screenplay submission of all genres.
 Each film is viewed and scored by 12 different judges.
 Furthermore, each judge is blind to the other judges ratings in the first round.
 The overall score of each film is an average score of a 1-10 star system.
 The top 33% of films from the first round advance to the 2nd round of consideration.
 The 2nd round is a technical evaluation of the film.
-The last round, is the final round of overall consideration where the judges reach a consensus about which films will screen in the time available for the festival event.
+The last round is the final round of overall consideration where the judges reach a consensus about which films will screen in the time available for the festival event.
 Continue reading for more details about each round.

 Round 1: Universal Questions For All Films Of All Genres